luiscachog/luiscachog.io/content/slides/molecule-ansible/index.md

 - Solves the provisioning problem in "Test ansible with Ansible"
 - Simple tool with small codebase
 Issues:
-- Onlys support docker provisioner on dEbian-based images
+- Onlys support docker provisioner on debian-based images
 - Does not apear to be actively maintained

 Testing Ansible with Test Kitchen ->